The Flood Complex: Large-Scale Persistent Homology on Millions of Points: Experiments

 \subsubsection{Real-world data}

 \textbf{ModelNet10}. \modelnet\ is a subset of the larger ModelNet40 \cite{Wu15a} corpus, containing geometrically rather \emph{simple} objects with few characteristic topological features.
-Considering the latter, unsurprisingly, all neural network baselines perform much better (by more than 30 percentage points) than any purely \gls{ph}-based approach, regardless of the (simplical) complex.
+Considering the latter, unsurprisingly, all neural network baselines perform much better (by more than 20 percentage points) than any purely \gls{ph}-based approach, regardless of the simplicial complex.
 Nonetheless, we observe that all \gls{ph}-based approaches yield accuracies notably higher than the $\approx$54\% reported in \cite{Surrel22a} (on the same benchmark data) for a method that \emph{predicts} vectorized persistence barcodes via a neural network.

 \textbf{Mechanical Components Benchmark (MCB)}.
-As a slightly more challenging dataset, we selected a (21-class) \emph{subset} of meshes from the publicly available MCB corpus \cite{sangpil2020large}, focusing on objects with more geometrically and topologically interesting features, see \cref{sec:app:datasets}.
-Comparing the neural network results of \cref{table:objclsresults} to the results in \cite[Table 5]{sangpil2020large} (mostly $>$90\% on the \emph{full} dataset of 68 classes), we not only see that the increased object complexity (of our 21-class subset) manifests as a drop in classification accuracy, but also that the gap towards any \gls{ph}-based approach narrows to $\approx$10 percentage points (compared to $>$30 percentage points on \modelnet).
-Among the latter, we emphasize that Flood PH yields a notably higher accuracy than Alpha$^\dagger$ \gls{ph} and Alpha$^\dagger$ \gls{ph} (avg).
-This is in contrast to the \modelnet\ results, where all \gls{ph} approaches essentially perform on par.
+As a slightly more challenging dataset, we selected a (11-class) \emph{subset} of meshes, dubbed \mcb, from the publicly available MCB corpus \cite{sangpil2020large}, focusing on objects with more geometrically and topologically interesting features, see \cref{sec:app:datasets}.
+Comparing the neural network results of \cref{table:objclsresults} with the results in \cite[Table 5]{sangpil2020large} (mostly $>$90\% on the \emph{full} dataset of 68 classes), we see that the increased object complexity (of our 11-class subset) manifests as a drop in classification accuracy.
+Notably, Flood \gls{ph} is competitive with the neural networks and achieves a significantly better balanced accuracy than Alpha$^\dagger$ \gls{ph} and Alpha$^\dagger$ \gls{ph} (avg.)